-To facilitate clarity and accessibility the major mathematical results will be highlighted in the form of four "Summary Results," and will be framed in boxes.
+To facilitate clarity and accessibility, the major mathematical results will be highlighted in the form of four "Summary Results" in Sections 3-6.

-2 Counterfactuals and the Structural Causal Model (SCM)
+2 Counterfactuals and SCM

-At the center of the structural theory of causation lies a "structural model," M, consisting of two sets of variables, U and V, and a set F of functions that determine, or simulate how values are assigned to each variable $V_i \in V$.
-Thus for example, the equation describes a physical process by which variable V_i is assigned the value $v_i = f_i(v, u)$ in response to the current values, v and u, of all variables in V and U. Formally, the triplet $\langle U, V, F \rangle$ defines a structural causal model (SCM), and the diagram, that captures the relationships among the variables is called the causal graph G (of M).
+At the center of the structural theory of causation lies a "structural model," M, consisting of two sets of variables, U and V, and a set F of functions that determine or simulate how values are assigned to each variable $V_i \in V$.
+Thus, for example, the equation describes a physical process by which variable V_i is assigned the value $v_i = f_i(v, u)$ in response to the current values, v and u, of all variables in V and U. Formally, the triplet $\langle U, V, F \rangle$ defines a SCM, and the diagram that captures the relationships among the variables is called the causal graph G (of M).
 The variables in U are considered "exogenous," namely, background conditions for which no explanatory mechanism is encoded in model M. Every instantiation U = u of the exogenous variables uniquely determines the values of all variables in V and, hence, if we assign a probability P(u) to U, it defines a probability function P(v) on V. The vector U = u can also be interpreted as an experimental "unit" which can stand for an individual subject, agricultural lot or time of day, since it describes all factors needed to make V a deterministic function of U.